The JS Framework for

 For production, it is recommended to use a proxy server like Nginx to handle SSL, gzip compression, and load balancing.

-First edit .env , putting DEBUG=false
+First edit .env, setting DEBUG=false

 DEBUG=false